-If multiple valid, nonmissing, continuous measurements exist in an analysis window, records will be chosen based on the following rules if a single value is needed:
+If multiple valid, nonmissing, measurements exist in an analysis window, records will be chosen based on the following rules if a single value is needed:

-• In general, the baseline value will be the last nonmissing value on or prior to the first dosing date of study drug, unless specified differently.
-If multiple measurements occur on the same day, the last nonmissing value prior to the time of first dosing of study drug will be considered as the baseline value.
-If these multiple measurements occur at the same time or the time is not available, the average of these measurements (for continuous data) will be considered the baseline value.

-- For post baseline values: - The record closest to the nominal day for that visit will be selected. - If there are 2 records that are equidistant from the nominal day, the later record will be selected. - If there is more than 1 record on the selected day, the average will be taken, unless otherwise specified.
+- For baseline, the last nonmissing value on or prior to the first dosing date of study drug will be selected, unless specified differently.
+If there are multiple records with the same time or no time recorded on the same day, the baseline value will be the average of the measurements for continuous data, or the measurement with the lowest severity (eg, normal will be selected over abnormal for safety electrocardiogram [ECG] findings) for categorical data. - For post baseline values: - The record closest to the nominal day for that visit will be selected. - If there are 2 records that are equidistant from the nominal day, the later record will be selected. - If there is more than 1 record on the selected day, the average will be taken for continuous data and the worse severity will be taken for categorical data, unless otherwise specified, unless otherwise specified.